asavinov/intelligent-trading-bot/README.md

 #### 5. (Grid) search for best parameters of and/or best prediction models

-The goal is to find best prediction models and their best parameters using hyper-parameter optimization.
+The goal is to find the best prediction models, and their best parameters using hyper-parameter optimization.
 The results of this step are certain model (like nn, gradient boosting etc.) and, importantly, its best hyper-parameters.

 Notes:
 * The results are consumed by the rolling prediction step